ComposerShield/qiti/README.md

 By integrating seamlessly with your test framework of choice, Qiti lets you track custom metrics and gather performance insights without ever leaving your test suite.

-Qiti’s most powerful feature is in it's wrapping of Clang’s Thread Sanitizer: tests can be run in isolation under TSan, automatically detecting data races and other thread-safety issues.
+Qiti’s most powerful feature is its wrapping of Clang’s Thread Sanitizer: tests can be run in isolation under TSan, automatically detecting data races and other thread-safety issues.
 You can even enforce custom thread-safety behavior right from your test code, catching concurrency bugs early in CI.

-## Requirements:
+## Requirements

-- MacOS or Linux
+- macOS or Linux
 - Clang or Apple Clang (additional compiler support TBD)
 - C++20
 - Your unit-test executable must be compiled with optimizations disabled (e.g. -O0) to ensure accurate profiling and sanitization.
 This will be done automatically when linking qiti_lib; however, you must ensure your settings do not override these changes (see "CMake Settings" below).